sami-chaaban/starparser/README.md

 # StarParser

 Use this script to manipulate Relion 3.1 star files.
+See options and examples below.

 Usage: